vivianlink/PLAMS/doc/source/settings.rst

     config.job.pickle = False
     config.sleepstep = 10

 These changes are going to affect only the script they are called from.
 If you wish to permanently change some setting for all PLAMS executions, you can do it by editing ``plams_defaults.py``.
-This file is located in ``$ADFHOME/scripting/`` and contains definitions of all ``config`` entries together with short explanations of their roles.
+This file is located in ``utils`` subfolder and contains definitions of all ``config`` entries together with short explanations of their roles.

 .. technical::